Cruisin' Easy: Tips for New Riders Looking to Master Riding a Harley Davidson

 However, sportsters are extremely fun to ride.
 They are nimble bikes, perfect for around town and shorter rides.
 More experienced riders may find the Sportster too small for long trips.

 For first-time riders, a used Softail or Dyna is often the best way to learn.
 While everyone has different needs, these middleweight Harleys provide a good balance of comfort, handling, and capability.
-Take your riding experience into account, and choose a model you feel comfortable learning on.
-The most important thing is to start with a bike you can safely control.

 Harley Davidson Bike Comparison